 Taylor Maavara is a research scientist in the School of Geography at the University of Leeds.
 She is an aquatic biogeochemist, studying a range of perturbations to nutrient and carbon cycles in inland and near-coastal waters, including river damming and climate change.
-She received her PhD in 2017 from the University of Waterloo in Canada, where she studied the impacts of river damming on global biogeochemical cycles in rivers, reservoirs and coastal zones, including nitrogen, phosphorus, carbon and silicon.
-She completed her postdoctoral fellowships at Lawrence Berkeley National Laboratory in California, studying the impacts of climate change on high altitude river network nitrogen cycling, and at Yale University in Connecticut studying carbon cycling and greenhouse gas emissions in large river networks.
 She is both a field researcher and modeler, with a particular expertise on developing novel scaling techniques to quantify watershed- to global-scale anthropogenic impacts and feedbacks.
-Lately, she is interested in quantifying the mechanisms driving greenhouse gas emissions from inland waters by building high spatiotemporal resolution models of entire river networks.
-At Leeds, she is also working to understand whether dam management can be used advantageously to mitigate changes to river nutrient cycles and greenhouse gas emissions.